carpentries-incubator/genome-mining/_episodes/06-corason.md

 {: .output}

 Finally, we have the query enzyme, the IDs file and a genomic database of _S. agalactiae_ in the same directory.
-Let's run CORASON with cpsg.query as query with 1000006 as an example of reference BGC.
+Run CORASON with cpsg.query as query with 1000006 as an example of reference BGC.
 ~~~
 $ ../CORASON/corason.pl -q cpsg.query -s 100006  -rast_ids Corason_Rast.IDs